Tiger Lily Residency

-The Working Artist Program Residency was established in 2012.
+The Tiger Lily Residency was established in 2012.
 The duration of the residency is nine months, spanning February-November.
 Out of town applicants should note that housing is not provided and is the responsibility of the artist.
+A car will be needed to reach the studio which is located on the grounds of a large recreational complex located in a park-like setting.

 - One year free membership to Tiger Lily Press ($175 value)